MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-dropserver-transact-sql.md

  **sp_dropserver** cannot be executed inside a user-defined transaction.

- Using **sp_dropserver** to change the local server name may cause undesired effects or unsupported configurations such as when using Availbility Groups or Replication.
+ **sp_dropserver** to change the local server name may cause undesired effects or unsupported configurations.

 ## Permissions
  Requires ALTER ANY LINKED SERVER permission on the server.